in

 Gray Complementary Color Pairings

-Living room with gray complementary pairing of furniture, windows, shelves, and rugsComplementary colors are two colors that are located across each other on the color wheel.
+Room with gray complementary pairing of furniture, windows, shelves, and rugsComplementary colors are two colors that are located across each other on the color wheel.
 When paired, these colors allow each other to stand out and look bold.
-Since gray is a neutral color but it’s usually associated with black, which is the complementary color of white.
-So for gray, you can consider the following white paint colors.
+Since gray is a neutral color, but it’s usually associated with black, which is the complementary color of white.
+So for this shade, you can consider the following white paint types

 Top Benjamin Moore White Paints